Starter Solenoid Strip and Rebuild

 The various connections to the solenoid are as follows:

-The ballast resistor bypass connection is probably not used, although I think some versions of the RV8 did have a ballast so there could be a connection here.
+The ballast resistor bypass connection might not be used, although I think some versions of the RV8 did have a ballast so there could be a connection here.
 You shouldn't get it and the cranking feed mixed up as the terminals are clearly different sizes.

 A desolder sucker will help, or you can use the old heat'n'shake method.